Skip to main content

 Military and Overseas Voters

 As a military or overseas voter, you have several options for registering to vote, receiving your ballot and returning it.
-If you are a military spouse or dependant, and you are away from home because of the military service, you also qualify as a military voter.
+If you are a military spouse or dependent, and you are away from home because of the military service, you also qualify as a military voter.

 In addition to the information below, you can learn more with our video, "Serving Those Who Serve - A Guide to Military Voting in Washington State."